Tina Neal, Brown Class of 1981: The Extraordinary 2018 Eruption of Kīlauea Volcano, Hawaii

 As natural and unnatural disasters erupt around the globe, the pressure on non-governmental organizations (NGOs) to provide long and short-term international assistance grows.
 Why have development and relief programs failed to eradicate poverty and inequality, despite decades of targeted efforts and billions of dollars in aid?
 We will examine the particular challenges of international development and humanitarianism, including cases where donor pressures undercut highly successful local NGOs, transnational labor migration and human trafficking confront conventional country-focused assistance, and human rights based approaches seek to displace charity by focusing on rights and responsibilities.
 A century ago, Oliver Wendell Holmes noted that the Supreme Court was a “mirror on America.”
 This event will take a mirror to the practices of international development and relief efforts and consider the reflection.

-Please join Kay B. Warren, the Charles C. Tillinghast Jr. ’32 Professor of International Studies and Professor of Anthropology, and Director of the Pembroke Center, David Waskow '88, Program Director for Oxfam America, and moderator Jasmine Waddell’99, Visiting Lecturer of Sustainable International Development at Brandeis University’s Heller School for Social Policy and Management, to discuss the impact of international development and humanitarian relief programs on the poor.
+Kay B. Warren, the Charles C. Tillinghast Jr. ’32 Professor of International Studies and Professor of Anthropology, and Director of the Pembroke Center, David Waskow '88, Program Director for Oxfam America, and moderator Jasmine Waddell’99, Visiting Lecturer of Sustainable International Development at Brandeis University’s Heller School for Social Policy and Management, discussed the impact of international development and humanitarian relief programs on the poor.

 Journalism Today: What's in the News